jorcullo/jorcullo/README.md

 - **Learning Enthusiast:** I am obsessed with continuous learning and skill enhancement, both for my personal growth and to drive transformative change in others through mentorship and coaching.
 - **Data Nerd:** I love diving into numbers and the process of data analysis.
 This passion led me to master Power BI and is now driving my swift adoption of Python for advanced data analytics and generating actionable insights.
-- **Certified Lean Six Sigma Green Belt (CLSSGB)**
-- Proven track record in delivering successful Six Sigma projects
+- **Certified Lean Six Sigma Green Belt (CLSSGB)** with proven track record in delivering successful Six Sigma projects.

 ## Professional Background

 ### Senior Training Manager (Global Resource) | IGT, Muntinlupa
 *December 2024 – Present*
-- Spearheaded global training initiatives that integrate advanced data analytics with Lean Six Sigma strategies.
+- Spearhead global training initiatives that integrate advanced data analytics with Lean Six Sigma strategies.
 - Achieved a **75.2% increase in CSAT** for new hires by redesigning onboarding with daily skill-huddle sessions and facilitator-led discussions.
 - Developed and executed a training intervention program that improved post-training CSAT by 9 percentage points while reducing program variance.